vthib/boreal/boreal/README.md

 A few key features are still missing.
 If you are looking into using boreal in place of YARA, some of those might be blockers for you:

-#### Optimizations

-A few optimizations were done, mostly to have acceptable performances.
-However, there is still a lot that is planned and yet to be done.
-As can be seen in the [benchmarks](/boreal/benches/README.md), huge number of rules, big files and bad hex or regex strings deteriorates performances quite a lot.
-This is mainly because of missing optimizations that is planned in the next releases.

 #### Process scanning

 Only scanning files or bytes is available for the moment.